-There are a variety of different types of battery and the battery in your Aventon ebike is a lithium ion battery.
-Lithium ion batteries should never be stored with its charge level completely depleted, as doing so means that they might be unrecoverable after storage.
+There are a variety of different types of batteries.
+The battery used to power your Aventon ebike is a lithium ion battery.
+Lithium ion batteries should never be stored with their charge level completely depleted, as doing so means that they might be unrecoverable after storage.
 Your battery should be stored fully charged.
 Check the charge level on a monthly basis and make sure that the percentage does not drop under 75%.
 This will help extend your battery's life.

 Also, Aventon batteries should not be stored on their charger nor attached to your ebike.
 So, when you’re putting your battery down for winter storage make sure that it is charged within the range of 75%-80%, that it is off the charger, and that it is somewhere cool -but not cold- and dry.

 After Winter Storage

 It is important after storing your ebike that you get it ready for the new biking season.
 The best and most convenient way to do this is to take it to your local bike shop for a tune up.
 Here they’ll check to make sure that your brake and gear lines are taut and all working as they should be.
 They check brake pads, chain lube, gear shifting, and other items so that you have a safe and perfectly functioning bike when you get back into the saddle.